Ghurtchu/blabbermouth/README.md

     }
     ```
 3) Initiate WebSocket connection for `Support` in `Subscriber` by sending request to: `GET localhost:9001/users`
+   - server immediately starts sending `ping` message, UI must respond with: `pong:support` (covers heartbeat functionality)
-   - always send first WS message for loading pending users, it also subscribes to Redis PubSub and reads newly joined users
+   - for loading pending users send this WS message, it also subscribes to `Redis PubSub` and reads newly joined users
      ```json
      {
          "type": "Load"